lop-Louis/northbook/docs/decisions/adopt-deep-embed-north-star.md

 ## context

 The site behaves like a content library: helpful but unable to prove value or protect tone.
 We're formalizing the operating model so guidance stays respectful, changes are traceable, and outcomes have receipts.
+Guardrail reference: [Narrator tone guide (gr-101)](../navigate/tone.md#guardrail-id-gr-101—narrator-tone-guide).

 ## decision